SOUTH GULF COVE NEIGHBORHOOD MARINE WATCH MISSION

 The Neighborhood Marine Watch is a volunteer-based program sponsored by the South Gulf Cove Yacht Club.

-The coordinator is TBD.
+The coordinator is Tom Ireland.

 HOW TO PROTECT YOURSELF AND YOUR PROPERTY

 - Observe and take note of your neighbor's boat, lift, and property.

 - Equipment without serial numbers should be engraved with your driver's license number.

 - Affix your house number to your lift or dock piling with the numbers facing the water.

 - Call Charlotte County Sheriff's Office if you see something wrong 941-639-0013.

 IF YOU SEE SOMETHING, SAY SOMETHING!

 - Call Charlotte County Sheriff's Office if you see something wrong: - 941-639-0013

 - Identify yourself and your location.